-Timothy Wyatt Conner Gwyn Schenck, PLLC Attorney/Partner Greensboro, NC Email: twyatt@cgspllc.com Tim Wyatt is an attorney and partner with the Conner Gwyn Schenck law firm, focusing on litigation involving the construction of public infrastructure, such as airports and highways.
+Tim Wyatt Conner Gwyn Schenck, PLLC Attorney/Partner Greensboro, NC Email: twyatt@cgspllc.com Tim Wyatt is an attorney and partner with the Conner Gwyn Schenck law firm, focusing on litigation involving the construction of public infrastructures, such as airports and highways.
 He also performs legal research under ACRP Project 11-01 involving legal issues affecting public construction projects, such as environmental review and domestic preference requirements.
-He has completed Study Topic 4-04, "Buy America Requirements for Federally Funded Airports," and Study Topic 04-06, "The Role of the Airport Sponsor in Airport Planning and Environmental Reviews of Proposed Development Projects Under the National Environmental Policy Act (NEPA) and State Mini-NEPA Laws."
+Tim has completed Study Topic 4-04, "Buy America Requirements for Federally Funded Airports," and Study Topic 04-06, "The Role of the Airport Sponsor in Airport Planning and Environmental Reviews of Proposed Development Projects Under the National Environmental Policy Act (NEPA) and State Mini-NEPA Laws."
 He is a member of the Rockingham County (NC) Airport Authority.
+During the program year 2009-2010, Tim won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Balancing Airport Capacity Requirements with Environmental Concerns: Legal Challenges to Airport Expansion."

-Rebekah Yang CNA and TEST, Inc.

-Systems/Principal Engineer Champaign, IL Email: rebekah.y.yang@gmail.com Rebekah Yang is a systems engineer at CNA, a non-profit research and analysis organization based in the Washington D.C. metro area.
+Rebekah Yang CNA and TEST, Inc. Systems/Principal Engineer Champaign, IL Email: rebekah.y.yang@gmail.com Rebekah Yang is a Systems Engineer at CNA, a non-profit research and analysis organization based in the Washington D.C. metro area.
 She works to support the Federal Aviation Administration in its efforts to modernization air traffic management.
-Rebekah is also a founder and principal engineer at Transportation Engineering Solutions and Technologies, Inc., a transportation engineering firm in Champaign, IL.
-TEST strives to provide sustainable consulting and software services for transportation agencies and industry partners.
+Rebekah is also a founder and principal engineer at Transportation Engineering Solutions and Technologies, Inc., a Transportation Engineering firm in Champaign, IL.
+TEST strives to provide sustainable consulting and software services for Transportation agencies and industry partners.
 Rebekah received her Ph.D.
 (2017) from the University of Illinois at Urbana-Champaign with Dr. Imad Al-Qadi.
 She received her Master's degree also from Illinois and her Bachelor's degree from Swarthmore College.
-While at Illinois, Rebekah's research interests focused primarily on evaluating the sustainability of transportation infrastructure, specifically highway and airfield pavements.
+While at Illinois, her research interests focused primarily on evaluating the sustainability of Transportation infrastructure, specifically highway and airfield pavements.
 Rebekah was part of the 2015-2016 ACRP Graduate Research Award program, which allowed her to conduct research on the application of life-cycle assessment to airfield pavements.